jaroslaw-weber/programak/README.md

     When symbol keys are next to each other, the layout is easier to remember.
 5. parenthesis symbols on home row

-    When programming we use a lot of parenthesis (writing functions) so they should be in most comfortable place (home row)
+    when programming we use a lot of parenthesis (writing functions) so they should be in most comfortable place (home row)
 6. backspace with pinky finger

-    TODO
+    Backspace key is usually very far away and we waste time to search it on keyboard.
+To make deleting more comfortable the key is moved closer to home row
 7. switch layer with pinky finger

-    TODO
+    There is usually caps lock next to left pinky finger but it is not often used.
+It is a waste because this key is very accessible.
+Since programmers use a lot of symbols, I put "switch to symbols" key instead of caps lock.
 8. colemak dh mod

-    TODO
+    Colemak is very comfortable to type.
+I use DH mod but it can be changed to vanilla colemak
 9. /\ on the same key

-    TODO
+    Those keys are similar so it is easier to remember
 10. closing parentesis on the same key -> {}

-    TODO
+    It is easier to remember if opening and closing parenthesis are on the same key.
 11. parenthesis opening is prioritized

-    TODO
+    When programming we often open the parenthesis and IDE automatically closes it.
+So closing parenthesis are less important.
 12. \- and _ on the same key

-    TODO
+    Those keys are similar so it is easier to remember
 13. & and | grouped

-    TODO
+    Those keys often represent AND and OR so are related.
+Put then next to each other to make them easier to remember.
 14. % and ^ grouped, on the left top

-    TODO
+    Those keys are used in calculations so are on the left where other calculation symbols are nearby -> */+-

 # todo
 - easier cut, copy, paste